Urmetazoan

-The Urmetazoan is the hypothetical last common ancestor of all animals, or metazoans.
-It is universally accepted to be a multicellular heterotroph — with the novelties of a germline and oogamy, an extracellular matrix (ECM) and basement membrane, cell-cell and cell-ECM adhesions and signaling pathways, collagen IV and fibrillar collagen, different cell types (as well as expanded gene and protein families), spatial regulation and a complex developmental plan, and relegated unicellular stages.
+The Urmetazoan is the hypothetical last common ancestor of all animals.
+The name derives from metazoa, an old biological term for animals.
+It is universally accepted to have been a multicellular heterotroph — with the novelties of a germline and oogamy, an extracellular matrix (ECM) and basement membrane, cell-cell and cell-ECM adhesions and signaling pathways, collagen IV and fibrillar collagen, different cell types (as well as expanded gene and protein families), spatial regulation and a complex developmental plan, and relegated unicellular stages.

 Choanoflagellates

 All animals are posited to have evolved from a flagellated eukaryote.
 Their closest known living relatives are the choanoflagellates, collared flagellates whose cell morphology is similar to the choanocyte cells of certain sponges.

 Molecular studies place animals in a supergroup called the opisthokonts, which also includes the choanoflagellates, fungi, and a few small parasitic protists.
-The name comes from the posterior location of the flagellum in motile cells, such as most animal spermatozoa, whereas other eukaryotes tend to have anterior flagella as well.
+The name comes from the posterior location of the flagellum in motile cells, such as most animal spermatozoa, whereas other eukaryotes tend to have anterior flagella instead.

-Five hypotheses
+Hypotheses

-Five different hypotheses for the animals' last common ancestor have been put forward.
-The relationships between the different animal phyla themselves are not well-resolved, so discriminating between the hypotheses is difficult.
+Several different hypotheses for the animals' last common ancestor have been suggested.

-Placula hypothesis